 Current Federal matters

-Fair Merchant Service Payment Fees - Minister for Small Business Michaelia Cash and Treasurer Josh Frydenberg – re MGA TMA members incurring excessive merchant service payment fees and driving the 4 major banks to introduce Least Cost Routing.
+Fair Merchant Service Payment Fees - Minister for Small Business Michaelia Cash and Treasurer Josh Frydenberg – re MGA members incurring excessive merchant service payment fees and driving the 4 major banks to introduce Least Cost Routing.

 Industrial Relations Reform - Minister for Industrial Relations and Attorney General, Christian Porter – remove complexity, enable flexibility and remove the BOOT test to drive employment growth.